frescobaldi/quickly/docs/source/quicklydom.rst

 TextElement), a "modified" flag is set when the new value actually is different.

-There are two element methods dealing with this:
+There are two Element methods dealing with this:

 * :meth:`~element.Element.edits`, which yields a list of three-tuples (pos, end, text) denoting the changes that are made when comparing to the original tree.
 Although